weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 </details>

-Properties can be added to a collection after creation, but existing properties cannot be modified after creation.
+After you create a collection, you can add new properties.
+You cannot modify existing properties after you create the collection.

 ### Auto-schema